 At the International Symposium in Biomedical Imaging (ISBI), Miriam Elia presented our abstract "Precision Medicine for Achalasia Diagnosis: A Multi-modal and Interdisciplinary Approach for Training Data Generation".
 There, an interdisciplinary approach for clinically valid training data generation for a decision support system that provides therapy recommendations for rare diseases such as achalasia, while including multi-modal data is presented.

 24.06.2022: Digital teaching day

-After the welcome, an interesting lecture by guest lecturer Dr. Bram De Wever from Ghent University in Belgium awaited us.
-He has been active in the field of digital teaching for quite some time, and gave the audience a rough overview of technical terms such as blended and online learning, flipped classroom, and synchronous vs. asynchronous teaching concepts.
-Afterwards, attendees could participate in one of a total of five workshops.
-There, it was possible to try out such exciting things as didactic AR with Medienrealität and eye tracking glasses, among other thins, while brainstorming how these technologies could be used in teaching.
-After some tasty snacks, it was time for the Idea Camp.
-Here, groups of students and teachers were asked to develop ideas together, on how digital teaching could be implemented even further at Augsburg University.
+We visited the digital teaching day of the University of Augsburg.
+Attendees could participate in one of a total of five workshops.
+Among other things, it was possible to try out such a didactic AR with Medienrealität and eye tracking glasses, while brainstorming how these technologies could be used in teaching.
+Next, groups of students and teachers were asked to develop ideas together, on how digital teaching could be implemented even further at Augsburg University.
 These were submitted in digital form, checked for usefulness as well as feasibility.
 After the evaluation, a prize will be awarded for the best project.
-Next, at the Market of Possibilities, various institutions of the university presented their perspective on digital teaching, and what they had to offer.
+Finally, at the Market of Possibilities, various institutions of the university presented their perspective on digital teaching, and what they had to offer.